 We keep our fingers crossed!

-In the category Displacement Motor Yachts Below 500GT - 40m and Above:
+Both in the category Displacement Motor Yachts Below 500GT - 40m and Above

 Photo courtesy of Heesen Yachts